-Step 1: Develop your Continuous Improvement Work Plan.
+Step 1: Develop or confirm (if you are in the first year of the CIWP) your Continuous Improvement Work Plan.
 Illinois state law requires each CPS school to develop a school improvement plan every two years.
 This plan establishes:

-- A school's mission; - Strategic priorities for the next two years; - Specific actions that the school will take to accomplish its goals.
+- A school's mission: - Strategic priorities for the next two years; - Specific actions that the school will take to accomplish its goals.

 The principal works with the LSC and other stakeholders to develop a school improvement plan that describes how the school will improve academic achievement.
 The LSC votes to approve the school improvement plan.

-See the part of this LSC guide that explains the CIWP for more information about the preparation of that plan.
+See Part 3 of the LSC guide for more information about the preparation of the CIWP.